nlesc-sherlock/emma/README.md

 When running on a Windows environment it is recommended to use the embedded Ubuntu environment, [installation guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
 After the installation the Ubuntu environment is accessible through the bash command of Windows.

 Note the *C* drive will be mounted with the files owned by *root* and file permissions set to *777*.
 Ansible does run with such file permissions.
 Hence, you need to clone the repository into the home directory of the embedded Ubuntu environment.
-The environment set on Windows CMD consolge session, for example to run Vagrant, is not shared with embedded Ubuntu bash.
+The environment set on Windows CMD console session, for example to run Vagrant, is not shared with embedded Ubuntu bash.

 ## GlusterFS